xtreme-mc/pyOS/README.md

 ## Feedback

+bugs, issues, glithes or got any idea to improve our program?\
-If you have any issue or idea, please let us know in [Github]('https://github.com/Sansoun/pyOS').
+please let us know in [Github]('https://github.com/Sansoun/pyOS').

 ***